strongbox/strongbox-docs/Cron-Tasks.md

 ### How To Create A New Cron Job

-A new cron job is created with extending class [`JavaCronJob`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/api/jobs/JavaCronJob.java) and overriding the `executeInternal(JobExecutionContext jobExecutionContext)` function.
+Cron jobs need to extend the [`JavaCronJob`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/api/jobs/JavaCronJob.java) class and override the `executeInternal(JobExecutionContext jobExecutionContext)` function.

 Every cron job runs in a separate thread.
 As we need to know the outcome of the job while testing, we use the [`JobManager`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/JobManager.java) class in all the cron jobs for saving the name of executed job.

 ### Defining Cron Variables/Properties When Implementing A New Cron Task

-Various settings for cron tasks can be defined by adding a [`CronTaskConfiguration`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java) to your implementation clas.
+Settings for cron tasks can be defined by adding a [`CronTaskConfiguration`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java) to your implementation class.

-All properties of cron task are stored in the **Map<String, String> properties** field of the [CronTaskConfiguration](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java) class:
+The properties of cron task are stored in the **Map<String, String> properties** field of the [CronTaskConfiguration](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java) class:

  * **k** is the name of the property
  * **v** is the value of the property